 Why use strike indicators when fly fishing?
-Strike indicators help detect strikes, maintain a certain depth level, help with monitoring line movement, in calculating drift speed, and adding additional reach.
+Strike indicators help us detect strikes (0bviously), can help maintain your fly at a certain depth level, assist with monitoring line movement and calculating drift speed, and aid by adding additional reach.

-As Paul and I compared notes we discovered the use of strike indicators is an additional tool we use for more than strike detection.
-Like any tool, it needs to be the right tool to fit the job at hand.
-Our conversation defined for us what is the basics of strike indicators.
-That helped us decide how to choose the right indicator and how to pick the best strike indicator for the situation.
+As Paul and I compared notes we discovered we both use strike indicators as an additional tool to aid in strike detection.
+Like any tool, it needs to be the right one to fit the job at hand.
+Our conversation defined for us what the basic uses of strike indicators are.
+That helped us to decide when to use an indicator and which type was best for the given situation.
 Lastly, like any tool, we had to learn how to use it or in this case, how to fish a strike indicator effectively.

 At the conclusion of our discussion though, we found ourselves laughing out loud at each other.
-A strike indicator is the simplest thing, and yet, we turned it into the most complicated thing.
-Seems the more a person fly fishes for trout, the more complicated the simplest of things become.
+A strike indicator is the simplest thing, and yet, our conversation turned it into the most complicated thing.
+Seems the more a person fly fishes for trout, the more complicated the simplest of things can become.
 But hey, that’s the fun of being a fly fisherman.
-So, let’s examine the little tool we call a “strike indicator” and explore why use strike indicators when fly fishing.
+So, let’s examine the little tool we call a “strike indicator” and explore “why use strike indicators when fly fishing”.

 What is a Strike Indicator?